parinfer/parinfer.js/resources/public/content.md

 [formatter-details]:https://github.com/shaunlebron/parinfer/blob/master/doc/formatter-details.md

-## Cause and Effect: Typing
+### Cause and Effect: Typing

-You should be aware that the steps in the previous section have an effect on what you type.
+You should be aware that the steps in the previous section have a side effect on what you type.
 Interestingly, these effects translate into four of the main [Paredit] operations.